-Silhouette's spa, which offers a slew of treatments, from all manner of massages to teeth whitening and acupuncture.
+Silhouette's spa, run by the famed destination retreat Canyon Ranch, offers a slew of treatments from all manner of massages to teeth whitening and acupuncture.
 The Persian Garden, a large suite of centrally located rooms for DIY spa enthusiasts, includes a coed sauna and steam room, tropical rain shower and heated oceanview relaxation chairs.
 The facility is available for free to AquaClass passengers and for $100 to all other passengers (based on a one-week cruise.)

 The glass-and-steel-covered Solarium, a fixture on every Celebrity ship but Century, battles the Lawn Club for most eye-catching space aboard.
 The adults-only greenhouse features a pool, two hot tubs, loungers with extra-thick cushions and a small "cafe" serving up salad, chilled soups and pre-plated dishes of grilled chicken and fish.

 Silhouette's main outdoor pool area, midship, has a shallow family pool, a "Sports Pool" and the "Wet Zone," a rectangular rubber deck space that offers randomly firing water jets.
 There are four hot tubs mixed in.

 Silhouette's well-outfitted gym features the expected ellipticals, StairMasters, treadmills, bikes, weight machines and free weights.
 Fitness classes (mostly for a fee) include yoga, Pilates and cycling; these are also overseen by Canyon Ranch.
 The jogging track (eight laps to the mile) is one deck up from the gym.
 Silhouette's Lawn Club also hosts a few sporting activities, including bocce ball and golf putting.
 At the forward end of the ship, on Deck 15, is a basketball court.